sikessem/castrict/README.md

 ## 📄 License

-The Sikessem Skeleton is open-sourced software licensed under the  [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE][license-link] file for details.
+The Sikessem Values is open-sourced software licensed under the  [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE][license-link] file for details.

 ***